 Hector Powe RAF Pilot’s Uniform in the Imperial War Museum, London

-Watercolour from Hector Powe catalogue, 1952
+Watercolour from Hector Powe Spring/Summer Catalogue, 1952

-Sharing his brother’s vision, Lungley was determined that Hector Powe would once again change the silhouette of English tailoring to meet the needs of the new "Modernist".
+Following the death of Hector, the fashion house was led by his younger brother, Lungley Powe.
+Lungley was determined that Hector Powe would once again change the silhouette of English tailoring to meet the needs of the new "Modernist".

 “No guns.
 No barricades.
 Just a revolutionary collection of entirely new styles designed by Hector Powe for the man who thinks young.
 Closer cut, narrower waists, higher jacket buttons and incomparable craftmanship” - Lungley Powe

-1970s - 2000s Hector Powe x Burberry
+1970s - 90s Hector Powe x Burberry

 Under the stewardship of Lord Wolfson, the Scottish businessman and philanthropist, Hector Powe was merged with Burberry in 1973, with Hector Powe operating as a luxury label within the wider company.